The Links Between Psychological Safety, Resilience Engineering and DevOps

 - Using automated code testing, continuous integration and advanced deployment practices

-It is only once a technology team reaches the high performing stage that they can truly deliver high quality services at velocity.
-By utilising resilience engineering approaches, engineers are supported to take risks, experiment, deploy changes and recover quickly.
+It is only once an engineering team reaches the high performing stage that they can truly deliver high quality services at velocity.
+By utilising resilience engineering principles and DevOps practices, engineers are supported to take risks, experiment, deploy changes and recover quickly.
 They can feel comfortable in the knowledge that if something did go wrong, they’d find out straight away, before customers start calling.
 These practices, far from being so-called “soft” skills, are measurable by solid metrics that describe velocity whilst maintaining reliability, such as Change Rate, Mean Time Between Failures (MTBF) and Mean Time To Restore (MTTR).

 Resilience Engineering has many similarities with the concept of Site Reliability Engineering (SRE), introduced by Ben Traynor’s team at Google in 2004.
 SRE practices and capabilities may be implemented by an expert, dedicated, shared SRE team, or it may suit your organisation to embed an SRE function into each stream-aligned (SA) team if the products and systems are large enough to justify it.
 Alternatively, it may be feasible to empower software engineers themselves to carry out SRE responsibilities if your systems are small enough.